bodhicougar/viktoria-castellano-broken/src/pages/posts/maria-stuart.md

 ---
 title: "Actros Degree "
-subtitle: "By the commission of performing Arts in Vienna "
+subtitle: By the commission of performing Arts in Vienna.
 date: 2021-05-11T22:00:00.000Z
 thumb_img_path: /images/Screenshot 2020-09-06 22.57.09.png
-thumb_img_alt: A man standing on a rock cliff overlooking a river
+thumb_img_alt: Viktoria in action
 content_img_path: /images/great-squid.jpg
 excerpt: Hiking is sometimes referred to as such.
 This specifically refers to difficult walking through dense forest, undergrowth, or bushes, where forward